 The small laser is the cheapest and most widely used weapon.
 Its wide firing arc allows it to fire completely to the side and some behind it.
 This, along with the fact that it only requires power makes it very versatile and useful on almost all cost of ship under 2mill.

 The heavy laser is a larger version of the small one, it requires slightly more energy than 3 small lasers but takes up 2 surface area instead of 3.
-This surface area saving comes at a price though, the projectile speed is slower, and the firing arc is much less.
+This surface area saving comes at a price though, the projectile speed is slower, meaning it can have problems hitting a kiter.
 Also has an alternate fire mode for it's 2 barrels.

 Also known as EB, the electro bolt is the only weapon that can penetrate shields without taking them down.
 It has the same firing arc as the small laser but the shortest range in the game.
 Good vs stacked shields due to its ability to penetrate 2 shields and hit the last, draining power from all of them.